SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

 ## Exercise 2.5 - Add Condition <a name="condition"></a>

+You will add a Condition to the Process to match if change to billing block in sales order is approved.

 1. In the Process Builder, select **+** next to the SubProcess and choose **Controls > Condition**.